ethanolivertroy/awslabs-mcp-server-for-oscal/README.md

 - Get answers to questions about OSCAL concepts, best practices, and implementation guidance.

 ## Installation
+If you just want to use the MCP server with your IDE or preferred AI tool, then you don't need to clone the project or download source code.
 ### Prerequisites

 - `uv` package manager for Python [(Installation instructions)](https://docs.astral.sh/uv/getting-started/installation/)